leeskelvin/upsilon/README.md

 A collection of software routines written by me to perform various tasks.

+## bashrc_cloud

+A collection of bash run commands, to be sourced in the main .bashrc file and symbolically linked in the home directory.

 ## getbib

 A routine to grab/update bibtex entries from ADS, using papers in a given folder as an input.